Natural Sciences and Engineering Research Council (NSERC)

 Equity, diversity and inclusion

-Applicants are encouraged to increase the inclusion and advancement of under-represented and disadvantaged groups in the natural sciences and engineering as one way to enhance excellence in research and training.
+Applicants are encouraged to increase the inclusion and advancement of under-represented groups in the natural sciences and engineering as one way to enhance excellence in research and training.
 Where applicable, consideration of sex, gender and diversity in the research design should be addressed in the proposal.
 Equity, diversity and inclusion considerations should be developed into the rationale of the composition of research teams and trainees.

 NSERC RTI Webinar Sessions

 Due to COVID-19, NSERC is replacing live webinars with pre-recorded videos followed by live Q&A sessions.
 NSERC encourages participants to view the pre-recorded videos prior to attending a live Q&A session as the material presented in the video will not be repeated.
 For more information, please visit the NSERC Webinars web-page.

 Webinar sessions on how to complete an RTI application: